Efficient Random Walks on Riemannian Manifolds: Retraction-based random walks

 in the Skorokhod topology (see Section \ref{sec:convergence} for details).
 Here $S_x$ denotes the unit sphere in $T_x M$, $\omega_m$ is the volume of this sphere, and $\Delta_g$ is the Laplace--Beltrami operator on $(M,g)$. \end{theorem}

 We defer the proof to Section~\ref{sec:convergence}.
-Notice that Theorem \ref{thm:general-convergence} immediately implies a necessary and sufficient condition for a retraction-based random walk to converge to Brownian motion on a Riemannian manifold $(M,g)$: \begin{corollary} Using the same notation as in Theroem~\ref{thm:general-convergence}, the continuous-time process $X^\varepsilon$ converges in distribution to the Brownian motion on $M$ in the Skorokhod topology if and only if $\operatorname{Ret}_x: T_xM\xrightarrow{} M$ is a \emph{harmonic} map for every $x\in M$.
-In particular, second-order retractions are harmonic. \end{corollary}
+Notice that Theorem \ref{thm:general-convergence} immediately implies a necessary and sufficient condition for a retraction-based random walk to converge to Brownian motion on a Riemannian manifold $(M,g)$: \begin{corollary} Using the same notation as in Theroem~\ref{thm:general-convergence}, the continuous-time process $X^\varepsilon$ converges in distribution to the Brownian motion on $M$ if and only if the Laplacian (also known as the \emph{tension}) of $\operatorname{Ret}_x: T_xM\xrightarrow{} M$ vanishes at $0 \in T_{x}M$ for every $x\in M$.
+In particular, this holds for second-order retractions. \end{corollary}